metrorailings/OwlBlog/content/posts/week-9-insights.md

 Odd for Russell Wilson to throw a ball to David Moore with Tre'Davious White in coverage...

 Seattle likes to blitz.
 Those blitzes aren't really hitting home.

+Good discipline by the Bills defense on a critical 4th down.
+Also helps that Buffalo seems to be winning its battles along the middle of the trenches.

+Seattle playing quite a bit of nickel defense against Buffalo.
+Apparently, the team is respecting the Bills passing game more than its ground game.